skroutz/rspecq/README.md

 As a mitigation technique against flaky tests, if an example fails it will be put back to the queue to be picked up by another worker.
 This will be repeated up to a certain number of times (set with the `--max-requeues` option), after which the example will be considered a legit failure and printed as such in the final report.

+Flaky tests are also detected and printed as such in the final report.
+They are also emitted to Sentry (see [Sentry integration](#sentry-integration)).

 ### Worker failures